fritzy/ape-ecs/docs/Component.md

 // 3 10
 ```

-You can also set the lookup in an `Entity` creation factory the `c` property.
+You can also set the lookup in an `Entity` creation factory on the `c` property.

 This is equivalant to the above:
 ```js